linuxhw/SMART/SSD/Phison/README.md

 Phison Solid State Drives
 =========================

-This is a list of all tested Phison solid state drive models and their ratings.
+This is a list of all tested Phison solid state drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents